ZeroNet: Development of the network

 The feasibility of peer-to-peer online web-sites had been hypothesised for some time, with The Pirate Bay suggesting they would build a network, as well as BitTorrent Inc. which created the closed-source Project Maelstrom.

 Sites on ZeroNet are known as "zites" by its users.

 ZeroNet supports HTML, CSS and JavaScript.

-Server-side languages like PHP are not supported, although ZeroNet can achieve user signup/login on MySQL databases, that are also distributed via P2P.
+Server-side languages like PHP are not supported, although ZeroNet creates and gives API to interact with SQLite databases, their data also distributed (as JSON files) via P2P.

 By default, sites have a size limit of 10 megabytes, but users may grant a site permission to use more storage space if they wish.

 With plugins and the ZeroFrame API, sites can communicate with ZeroNet calling Python by JavaScript.